-HONS 1990 Honors Introductory Seminar

-Prerequisite: Admission to the Honors Program.
-A seminar, usually with an interdisciplinary focus, designed for students entering the Honors Program.
-Covers acculturation into the Honors Program, along with exposure to methods of inquiry, modeling behavior, and resources of the university community.

-HONS 2010 Honors Colloquium

-Co-requisite: HONS 1990.
-A series of lectures and discussion sessions offered on particular themes, leading to extended work in one particular area of research.

-HONS 3330 Honors Option Credit

-Prerequisite: HONS 1990 and approval of the Honors Director.
-Graded "Satisfactory" or "Unsatisfactory."
-Supervised tutorial experience between student and teacher that generates Honors credit for a non-Honors course.
+HONS 1990 Honors Introductory Seminar 2-0- 2 Prerequisite: Admission to the Honors Program.
+A seminar, usually with an interdisciplinary focus, designed for students entering the Honors Prog ram.
+Covers acculturation into the Honors Program, along with exposure to methods of · behavior, and resources of the university community. qu HONS 2010 Honors Colloquium 2-0-2 1 Co-requisite: HONS 1990.
+A series of lectures and discussion ses particular themes, leading to extended work in one particular area of resea HONS 3330 Honors Option Credit 0-0-0 Prerequisite: HONS 1990 and approval of the Honors Director.
+G raded "Satisfactory" or "Unsatisfactory."
+Supervised tutorial experience between studer nt and teacher that generates Honors credit for a non-Honors course.
 May be taken no more than three times.

-HONS 3990 Honors Capstone Seminar

-Prerequisite: HONS 1990 and twelve hours in the Honors Program.
+HONS 3990 Honors Capstone Seminar 3-0- 3 Prerequisite: HONS 1990 and twelve hours in the Honors Program.
 An interdisciplinary seminar on a selected topic.
 May be repeated for credit if topics are different.

-HONS 4000 Honors Independent Study

-Prerequisite: HONS 1990 and approval of the Honors Director.

-HONS 4990 Honors Senior Project

-Prerequisite: HONS 1990, 2010, and twenty hours in the Honors Program.
-Development, assembly, and presentation of an extended research project or portfolio geared along interdisciplinary lines.
+HONS 4000 Honors Independent Study 1-0-1 to 3-0-3 Prerequisite: HONS 1990 and approval of the Honors Director.
+HONS 4990 Honors Senior Project 2-0- 2 Prerequisite: HONS 1990, 2010, and twenty hours in the Honors Pro ogram.
+Development, assembly, and presentation of an extended research project or portf 0 1 interdisciplinary lines. sine grane a mong interenserprinter y miles.